Why is the Woodland Trust focusing on pushing the Government to protect old woods rather than planting new woodland?

 Why is current protection for ancient woodland not working in England?

 The Government already gives some protection to ancient woodland in the National Planning Policy Framework.
-The valuable ecological contribution which our ancient woods make to the country is also recognised in Natural England and the Forestry Commission’s “standing advice” for planners.
+The valuable ecological contribution which our ancient woods make to the country is also recognised in the formal guidance for planners, Natural England and the Forestry Commission’s “standing advice”.

-Sadly these existing policy protections are proving inadequate and insufficient, something acknowledged in the government’s Housing White Paper.
+Sadly these existing policy protections are proving inadequate and insufficient, something acknowledged by the government recently.
 All too often we see the perceived benefits and gains of an infrastructure project being prioritised over ancient woodland loss.

 This situation is sometimes compounded with weak responses from government agencies responsible for ancient woodland protection to infrastructure schemes that involve ancient woodland destruction.
 Other government agencies are actually proposing ancient woodland loss, such as with HS2 and various road schemes.

-Is there anything else I can do to help the Woodland Trust in England?
+What can I do to help this situation in England?

 Yes.
 Unlike our castles and stately homes, ancient and other special trees in England are not properly protected.
 These trees are our natural heritage, and play an important part in our landscape and our heritage even today.